-A certificate program in animal care is likely to contain a majority of courses that are practical and hands-on in nature.
-Students are often expected to work directly with animals to build their skills and knowledge in the following areas:
+A certificate program in animal care is likely to include courses that are practical and hands-on in nature.
+Students build skills and knowledge in the following areas:

 - Veterinary anatomy and physiology